-Traditional RBAC, and most of the existing MAC (Mandatory Access Control) and DAC (Discretionary Access

-Control) style security policies are static, i.e., they do not depend on time or other events.
-Though permissions are assigned to roles, they may be specific based on various contexts and can be activated in those contexts.
+Traditional RBAC, and most of the existing MAC (Mandatory Access Control) and DAC (Discretionary Access Control) style security policies are static, i.e., they do not depend on time or other events.
+In collaboration environments, permissions may need to be assigned to roles based on various contexts and activated only in those contexts.
 For example, in the course examination activity, a candidate can access the answer book only during an exam session.
 Additional context based access control may be related to physical environment's events.
-For example, in the course examination activity, context based access control may specify that the candidates can access answer books only when they are physically present in the class room and that too only during a predefined period.
+For example, in the course examination activity, on the course examination activity, context based access control may specify that the candidates can access answer books only when they are physically present in the class room and that too only during a predefined period.